White Mountain Peak

 Inyo National Forest, California

 Our attempt to summit White Mountain Peak held a dual purpose—for one, it would be our first fourteener, and two, it would help us acclimatize in preparation for our hike up Mount Whitney.
-In hopes of fulfilling both goals, the three of us set off into the barren landscape at 11:13am on August 18, 2002.
+In hopes of fulfilling both goals, we set off into the barren landscape at 11:13am on August 18, 2002.

-From the trailhead—a small parking area with a locked gate—Dar, Pick, and I began our hike with a smile on our faces and the sun on our shoulders.
-The three of us, armed with backpacks and trekking poles, were determined to reach the windswept summit.
+From the trailhead—a small parking area with a locked gate—we began our hike with a smile on our faces and the sun on our shoulders.
+Armed with backpacks and trekking poles, we were determined to reach the windswept summit.
 Following the trail/road, we immediately started climbing at a nice gradual incline—after two miles of hiking we came to the first, and really the only, landmark along the trail.
 The building, once known as the Barcroft Laboratory, is the White Mountain Research Station—a high altitude research station run by the University of California, San Diego.
 After reaching the station, we stopped for a short lunch break—entertainment provided by the scientists who were busily conducting there duties.

 The highlight of our hike back to the car, was the sight of a herd of ten bighorn sheep and a coyote that gave us a scare when we mistook it for a mountain lion as it disappeared over the ridge.
 Catching just a glimpse of a large animal climbing over a rocky outcrop, we quickened our pace in hopes of getting a better look—perhaps it was a mountain lion.
 Once we were able to see the animal, we realized it was not one of the shy cats, but it was the trickster himself, old man coyote.
 Relieved and disappointed at the same time, we laughed and continued on our way.

-We arrived back at the van at 7:31pm to find that Dar had been suffering pretty badly with altitude sickness.
-As quickly as we could, we unloaded our packs and jumped in the van to head for lower ground—once down to Bishop and the lower altitude, Dar immediately began to feel better, allowing us to celebrate our 15-mile, and 5-mile roundtrip hikes.
-It had taken Pick and I eight hours to complete the 15-mile trek and we were feeling quite gratified with our successful summit—with one goal complete, we prepared to obtain our second goal—the summit of Mount Whitney.
+We arrived back at the van at 7:31pm - it had taken eight hours to complete the 15-mile trek and we were feeling quite gratified with our successful summit.
+With one goal complete, we prepared to obtain our second goal—the summit of Mount Whitney.
 Thanks to the inspirational and sullenly beautiful slopes of White Mountain, we felt confident that we would succeed—we couldn’t have asked for a better peak on which to prepare.